pagalvin/tsbook/chapter05_AdvancedTypes.md

 This interface shows three immediate advantages TypeScript provides over JavaScript:

 1. The developer's intent is much clearer.
-You can tell that TotalPages is meant to hold numeric values while the rest are meant to hold strings[^obvious].
+You can tell that TotalPages is meant to hold numeric values while the rest are meant to hold strings[^4].
 2. Spot-on intellisense.
 3. _It's really a model_.
 It's not a JavaScript variable masquerading as model.
 In fact, when you compile a TypeScript interface, it produces no JavaScript at all.
 Only the compiler knows about the interface.
 There is no run-time artifact.